Higher Power Play Workshop.

 An Improv Workshop For People In Recovery

-If you’re in recovery and you’re looking for a new way to deepen your spiritual connection, build confidence, and have a genuinely good time doing it while laughing a lot, this workshop is for you.
+If you’re in recovery and you’re looking for a new way to deepen your spiritual connection, build confidence, and laugh a lot while you’re doing it, this workshop is for you.

 – For ages 18 & Older